 6. Check and see if the Fass lift pump turns on.

-the relay in the Fass harness could be dead
+• The relay in the Fass harness could be dead

-There could be a broken connection in the wiring
+• There could be a broken connection in the wiring

-or the pump is bad.
+• Or the pump is bad.
 At which point the truck should be taken to a shop for diagnoses and or repair.

-Hopefully this step by step guide was enough to get you up and moving again.
 Remember once you get fuel flowing again don't forget to pick up a bottle of anti-gelling additive and make sure you add some every time you fill up your truck.
 Preventing this issue from occurring is a lot cheep and less of a hassle than dealing with a completely gelled fuel system.
 If this article did not get your vehicle up and running again we highly recommend getting your vehicle towed to a shop for further diagnosis.
 Good luck out there this winter!